 A recent edition of the New York Times reported a new popular music concert tradition -- the use of cellular telephones:

 If there were a central telephone number that audience members -- both in the concert hall and beyond -- could call, they could perhaps be organized into performers, that is, the audio they could send in could be incorporated into the concert or storytelling event.

 Most cell phones presently can only send sound.
 But this sound can be automatically translated into text and visuals.
 In addition, by pressing the buttons on their cell phones, audience members could contribute to a common picture that could be projected on a large screen accompanying an epic storyteller.
 In the in-class demonstration I gave in conjunction with this paper, I showed how, in the context of an epic storytelling event, multiple painting devices could be used by audience members to contribute to a common visual field.
 The providing of visual accompaniment, the translation from the oral to the visual plane, brings risks and as well as benefits: one risk is that the visual may distract too much attention from the aural, another is that the visual plane provides tangible evidence for all to see what has been expressed, and this visual evidence is not as fleeting as the spoken word.
 However, the great promise of this experimental work is that it provides ways for active audience participation.

-practice, others will be able to recreate many of the epic storytelling
+people discontinue their practice, others will be able to recreate many of